MSH/eTBManager3/README.md

 * Gulp 3.8+

 Development tools
-* A development environment of your choice - Recommended: IntelliJ for server development, and Sublime for client development
+* A development environment of your choice - Recommended: `IntelliJ` for server development, and `Sublime 3` for client development
 * eslint, for client linting